 Yes!
 That is Monet’s actual garden that inspired the Water Lilies.

-These very Water Lilies are the ones which became an obsession for Monet over the years.
+These very Water Lilies are the ones that became an obsession for Monet over the years.

 He produced over 300 canvases of Water Lilies… 40 of them were LARGE.